OWASP/owasp-mastg/Document/0x05b-Reverse-Engineering-and-Tampering-Android.md

 ##### Customizing the Android Kernel

+The Android kernel is a powerful ally to the reverse engineer.
+While regular Android apps are hopelessly restricted and sandboxed, you - the reverser - can customize and alter the behavior of the operating system and kernel any way you wish.
+This gives you a really unfair advantage, because most integrity checks and anti-tampering features ultimately rely on services performed by the kernel.
+Deploying a kernel that abuses this trust, and unabashedly lies about itself and the environment, goes a long way in defeating most reversing defenses that malware authors (or normal developers) can throw at you.

-Many operations performed by a process, such as allocating memory and accessing files, rely on services provided by the kernel in the form of system calls.
-In an ARM environment, system calls are done with the SVC instruction which triggers a software interrupt.
-This interrupt calls the vector_swi() kernel function, which then uses the system call number as an offset into a table of function pointers.
-In Android, this table is exported with the symbol name sys_call_table.
+Android apps have several ways of interacting with the OS environment.
+The standard way is through the APIs of the Android Application Framework.
+On the lowest level however, many important functions, such as allocating memory and accessing files, are translated into perfectly old-school Linux system calls.
+In ARM Linux, system calls are invoked via the SVC instruction which triggers a software interrupt.
+This interrupt calls the vector_swi() kernel function, which then uses the system call number as an offset into a table of function pointers (a.k.a. sys_call_table on Android).

-System call hooking is a commonly used technique to monitor and manipulating the interface between user mode and kernel mode.
-Hooks can be installed in different ways, but rewriting the function pointers in sys_call_table is probably the easiest and most straight-forward.
-Newer stock Android kernels enforce some restrictions that prevent system call hooking.
-Specifically, the stock Lollipop and Marshmallow kernels for the Nexus 5 are built with the CONFIG_STRICT_MEMORY_RWX option enabled.
-This prevents writing to kernel code regions read-only data, which means that any attempts to patch kernel code or sys_call_table result in a segmentation fault and reboot.
-For the purpose of our sandbox however, we can simply build our own kernel that disables this feature.
+The most straightforward way of intercepting system calls is injecting your own code into kernel memory, then overwriting the original function in the system call table to redirect execution.
+Unfortunately, current stock Android kernels enforce memory restrictions that prevent this from working.
+Specifically, stock Lollipop and Marshmallow kernel are built with the CONFIG_STRICT_MEMORY_RWX option enabled.
+This prevents writing to kernel memory regions marked as read-only, which means that any attempts to patch kernel code or the system call table result in a segmentation fault and reboot.
+A way to get around this is to build your own kernel: You can then deactivate this protection, and make many other useful customizations to make reverse engineering easier.
+If you're reversing Android apps on a regular basis, building your own reverse engineering sandbox is a no-brainer.

-Given that we have to compile a custom kernel for our sandbox anyway, we’ll also add a couple more features for added convenience, such as LKM support and the /dev/kmem interface.
-To build the Android kernel you need a toolchain (set of programs to cross-compile the sources) as well as the appropriate version of the kernel sources.
-Instructions on how to identify the correct git repository and branch for a given device and Android version can be found at:
+For hacking purposes, I recommend using an AOSP-supported device.
+Google’s Nexus smartphones and tablets are the most logical candidates – kernels and system components built from the AOSP run on them without issues.
+Alternatively, Sony’s Xperia series is also known for its openness.
+To build the AOSP kernel you need a toolchain (set of programs to cross-compile the sources) as well as the appropriate version of the kernel sources.
+Follow Google's instructions to identify the correct git repo and branch for a given device and Android version.

 https://source.android.com/source/building-kernels.html#id-version

-For example, to get kernel sources for Lollipop that are compatible with the Nexus 5, we need to clone the msm repo and check out one the android-msm-hammerhead branch (hammerhead is the “codename” of the Nexus 5., and yes, finding the right branch is a confusing process).
-Once the sources are downloaded, create the default kernel config file with the command make hammerhead_defconfig (or whatever_defconfig, depending on your target device).
+For example, to get kernel sources for Lollipop that are compatible with the Nexus 5, you need to clone the "msm" repo and check out one the "android-msm-hammerhead" branch (hammerhead is the codenam” of the Nexus 5, and yes, finding the right branch is a confusing process).
+Once the sources are downloaded, create the default kernel config with the command make hammerhead_defconfig (or whatever_defconfig, depending on your target device).

 ```
 $ git clone https://android.googlesource.com/kernel/msm.git
 $ cd msm
 $ git checkout origin/android-msm-hammerhead-3.4-lollipop-mr1
+$ export ARCH=arm
+$ export SUBARCH=arm
 $ make hammerhead_defconfig
 $ vim .config
 ```